 Natalie spent several years studying Japanese and living and working in Japan.
 She began her legal career representing Japanese corporate clients in an array of commercial and employment disputes in state and federal courts.

 - American Bar Association Forum On Communications Law – Governing Committee

 - Media Law Resource Center (MLRC)

 - Japan Exchange and Teaching Programme (JET) Alumni Association

-- Media and Law Seminar– University of Kansas School of Law (2019)
+- Media and the Law Seminar- University of Kansas (2019)